Home-Prices-Team/project_four/README.md

 # project_four

 * **Objectives**
-  * Build a predictive model to forecast housing prices.
+  * Develop a predictive model for accurately forecasting housing prices.
-    * Answer the question: Is it possible to build an effective model to predict future home prices?
+    * Investigate: Can we create a reliable model to predict future home prices with precision?
-  * Visualize trends and affordability metrics over time using Matplotlib, Seaborn and Tableau.
+  * Provide visualizations for what our training data looks like showing Real Estate market trends and outcomes over time using Matplotlib, Seaborn, and Tableau.
-  * Gather a robust set of features that is to use in our Home Price Prediction Model.
-This project aims to analyze and predict home prices based on Redfin real estate data and Freddie Mac mortgage rates, visualized through Tableau.
+  * Compile an extensive set of features to strengthen our `Home Sales Price Prediction Model`.
+This project leverages Redfin real estate data and Freddie Mac mortgage rates to analyze and anticipate home prices.

-## Pre-Processing

-## DataBase Creation

-## Tableau

-## Linear Regression

-## XgBoost

-## Random Forest Regressor

 ## Data Sources